MarcusMedinaPro/MMPClassEnumerator/Readme.md

 ﻿# ClassEnumerator

-This project is a small class with the only purpose to provide the coder with a list of matching classes.
+This project is a small class with the only purpose to provide the coder with a list of classes implemmenting a specific interface.
 This is done by asking for classes that match a specific Interface or classes that inherit from a specific class.

 The main reason I made it a nuget was to show my students how to create and publis nugets.